Crunchy Taiwanese Popcorn Chicken Recipe

 Instructions

-- In a mixing bowl, combine chicken pieces, garlic, white pepper, five spice powder, sugar, soy sauce, shaoxing wine, salt, egg white, and 4 tablespoons of sweet potato starch.
-Mix well and marinate for at least 30 minutes to overnight for a better flavor.
+- Marinate the Chicken: In a mixing bowl, combine chicken pieces, garlic, white pepper (or ground Sichuan pepper), five spice powder, sugar, soy sauce, shaoxing wine, salt, egg white, and 4 tablespoons of sweet potato starch.
+Mix thoroughly and marinate for at least 30 minutes to enhance the flavor.

-- Put 1 cup of extra sweet potato starch in a large bowl.
-Add a batch of marinated chicken pieces and coat with the extra starch.
-Put the chicken pieces in a plate and let sit for 5 minutes.
-You will see the starch form small beads on the surface as it clings to the chicken.
+- Coat the Chicken with Starch: Place 1 cup of sweet potato starch in a large bowl.
+Add a batch of marinated chicken pieces and coat them with the starch.
+Let the chicken sit for 5 minutes, allowing the starch to form small beads on the surface as it clings to the chicken.

-- Heat up a wok of oil on medium heat and fry Thai basil leaves.
-Watch out for the oil splash.
-Deep fry for about 10-15 seconds until the leaves are crisp, but still retain their green color.
-Transfer basil to a wired rack.
+- Deep-Fry the Thai Basil: Heat a wok of oil over medium heat and carefully deep-fry the Thai basil leaves.
+Be cautious of oil splashes.
+Fry for approximately 10-15 seconds until the leaves become crisp while retaining their green color.
+Transfer the basil to a wire rack.

-- Second deep-fry: Raise the heat to medium high.
-Add a batch of fried chicken pieces to the hot oil again and fry them until they turn deep golden brown and crisp, about 2-3 minutes.
-Remove the pieces and return them to the wired rack.
-Repeat with the rest of the chicken.
+- Second Deep-Fry: Increase the heat to medium-high.
+Add a batch of fried chicken pieces back into the hot oil and fry until they become deep golden brown and crispy, around 2-3 minutes.
+Remove and return them to the wire rack.
+Repeat this process with the remaining chicken.

-- To make spice seasoning mix, mix together salt, paprika, chili powder, white pepper, and garlic powder in a small bowl.
+- Prepare the Spice Seasoning Mix: Combine salt, paprika, chili powder, white pepper, and garlic powder in a small bowl.

-- Put popcorn chicken in a large bowl along with Thai basil.
-Sprinkle some of the spice seasoning mix (as much as you desire) and toss it all together.
-Serve immediately.
+- Season the Popcorn Chicken: Place the popcorn chicken in a large bowl along with the fried Thai basil.
+Sprinkle as much of the spice mixture as desired and toss to coat.
+Serve your Taiwanese popcorn chicken immediately for a crunchy, flavorful experience.